scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** piercing

-A line of bones sprout from the ground, impaling all creatures in a 5 tile line.
+A line of bones sprout from the ground, impaling all creatures in a 6 tile line.
 Make a spellcasting roll against the creatures defense.
 On success they take 1/3 in piercing damage and are impaled by the bones, restraining them in place.
-On failure the creatures take no damage and are grappled instead.
+On fail if the creature is large or smaller they are grappled instead.

 The bones extend 8 feet high and are permanent, blocking movement through those tiles.
-The bones have 1 wound and roll 3 superior defense dice when attacked.
+The bones have 1 wound, _Resistance 1_ to all damage, and roll 3 superior defense dice when attacked.
 To free a grappled or restrained creature the bones holding that creature must be destroyed.

 Add 1/0 in piercing damage and increase the length of the line by 1 tile for every level cast above 5th.